By FARNOUSH AMIRI and KEVIN FREKING

 “I am asking every Member of this Committee to listen with an open heart to the brave witnesses who have come forward to tell their stories about how gun violence has impacted their lives,” Maloney said in opening remarks.
 “Our witnesses today have endured pain and loss.
 Yet they are displaying incredible courage by coming here to ask us to do our jobs.”

-Also testifying was Zeneta Everhart, whose 20-year-old son Zaire was wounded in the Buffalo mass shooting.
+The panel also included raw testimony from Zeneta Everhart, whose 20-year-old son Zaire was wounded in the Buffalo mass shooting.

 Everhart told lawmakers it was their duty to draft legislation that protects Zaire and other Americans.
 She said that if they did not find the testimony moving enough to act on gun laws, they had an invitation to go to her home to help her clean her son’s wounds.